kewisch/jirablueprint/README.md

     templates: "template.yaml"      # Path to the templates file to use by default.
 This can also
     defaults:                       #  be a directory that contains multiple .yaml files.
       project: CT                   # The default project to apply if not specified in the template
+      board: 995                    # The default board, for sprint-related functions
     usermap:                        # A map of usernames to account ids.
 You need this if you want
       jira:                         #   to use the --assignee argument.
 To look up user ids, do a
         myalias: 1275128412841      #   JQL search for `assignee = <now autocomplete the name>`